Masters of Architecture

 Track 3 – Master of Architecture for students without an undergraduate architecture degree

 This track is for students who hold undergraduate degrees in subjects other than architecture.
-Students in this program come from diverse educational backgrounds and are not required to have any experience in architecture prior to enrolling.
+Students in this program come from differing educational backgrounds and are not required to have any experience in architecture prior to enrolling.
 The program typically takes seven semesters to complete.
 In the first few semesters, the 96-credit hour curriculum introduces students to architectural design fundamentals in project-based studios and in core subject-matter courses in history, theory, building technology, representation, and site planning.
 In later semesters, students focus on topics of personal interest through elective seminars and design studios.
 It is a NAAB-accredited program.

 Note: Track 3 applicants are eligible for summer II and fall admission only.